 Payment by mail: If you are mailing your payment, the payment must be received on or before your due date.
 Place your date of birth or driver’s license number on the check or money order to ensure correct handling.
 Print your name and information legibly.
 Do not send cash through the mail.

 Time-payment: You may request time-payment if you need more than 31 days to pay the fine/court costs in full.
-A time-payment fee of $25 will be added to each case.
+A time-payment reimbursement fee of $15 will be added to each case.

 Payments by mail: All checks/money orders should be made payable and mailed to: Municipal Court, 110 S. Emerick St., San Angelo, TX 76903.